 Those are really my two biggest concerns: Bay’s influence, and the director.
 But let’s get to the real controversy surrounding this film.
 Bay confirmed that the Turtles aren’t going to be mutants, but actually aliens from another planet.
 We all know the original Turtle origin: They are four baby turtles, they fall down a sewer, they get into green radioactive material, and we’re off and running.
 But now this entire origin is gone as they are supposedly now coming to Earth as aliens.
 So how do I feel about this change?

 But here’s the problem with Ninja Turtles – we aren’t talking about Christopher Nolan…we’re talking about Michael Bay.
-I’m not concerned with the fact that the Turtle origin is getting revamped, I’m concerned that it’s Michael Baydoing the revamping.
-But to be honest, this whole alien race thing doesn’t concern me as much as the concerns I expressed earlier with the humor and shaky action.
-I think the alien race thing could actually work.
+I’m not concerned with the fact that the Turtle origin is getting revamped, I’m concerned that it’s Michael Bay doing the revamping.
+But to be honest, this whole alien thing doesn’t concern me as much as the concerns I expressed earlier with the humor and shaky action.
+I think the alien stuff could actually work.
 And if I may point out, there was an episode of the original cartoon series where the Turtles visit the Planet of the Turtleoids where they encountered an entire planet of Turtles, and that was a pretty damn good episode.
-And who knows…with aliens and other planets getting introduced, that could leave the door open for Krang to make an appearance, something Turtle fans have been clamoring for to be in a live action movie for years.
+And who knows, with aliens and other planets getting introduced, that could leave the door open for Krang to make an appearance, which is something Turtle fans have been clamoring for to be in a live action movie for years.

 When the 4th one was announced, I truly believed nobody cared about these movies anymore.
 And when the trailers came out, I thought they were the most unappealing previews in the history of movies.
 If these trailers were good for anything, they helped me to go to bed.
 And then I saw the actual movie.
 It’s not that this movie is horrible.
 There’s just nothing there.
 It’s the definition of ‘going through the motions.’
 There’s one good scene with mermaids, but other than that, I couldn’t tell you one thing I remembered about this film.